(Translate this site)

 Staute

 I felt suddenly cold.
-And woke up to an unusual sight.
+And woke up to an unusual sight: a glowing white body floating near to me!

 I jumped up and away from the thing.
+It seemed startled by my actions.

 It was shaped like a woman.
 At least superficially.
 But it didn't look human.

 At first I thought it was naked and hairless.
-But upon further consideration I figured it was wearing a skintight suit which covered it from head to toe.
+But upon further consideration I figured it was wearing a skintight suit, which covered it from head to toe.

-It was as shapely as a human fashion model.
-Very pleasing in that respect.
+It was as shapely as a human fashion model; very pleasing in that respect.

-But everything else was strange.
-Not right at all.
+But everything else was strange: not right at all.

 Everything about the woman-thing's covering was a glowing white color.
-A soft glowing white.
-Like the sheen of a pearl, I realized.
-A silvery, shining white.
+A soft, glowing white.
+Like the sheen of a pearl, I realized; a silvery, shining white.

 Even the eyes were that same all silvery color.
-That part was the scariest.
-I could see no pupils, but could tell the eyes were looking at me anyway, somehow.
+That part was the scariest: I could see no pupils, but could tell the eyes were looking at me anyway, somehow.
 The hair on the back of my neck stood on end.

-I heard something like a bird singing.
-But not a bird.
+I heard something like a bird singing-- but not a bird.
 The music was oddly familiar.

+Turned out it was laughter.
 Laughter coming from the bald white woman-thing.
-Audible laughter.
-Not an effect communicated over the net.
+Audible laughter; not an effect communicated over the net.

 "Who are you?" my voice rasped out, almost too quiet to be heard.
 I was losing my voice from disuse, it seemed.
 Saying the words caused me to cough.